the-anna-project/annad/doc/concept/connection.md

 ###### map CLG tree ID to CLG tree
 When having a CLG tree ID given it needs to be mapped to a CLG tree.
-A CLG tree represents an organizational structure that holds ordered IDs of CLGs forming an executable behavior network.
+A CLG tree represents an organizational structure that holds ordered CLG IDs forming an executable behavior network.
 Note that a CLG tree can only be valid in case it starts with the ID of the Input CLG, and ends with the ID of the Output CLG in any branch.
 The following key maps an CLG tree ID to a CLG tree.

 ```
 <prefix>:clg-tree-id:clg-tree:<clg-tree-id>    {<clg-id>: {<clg-id>: {...}, <clg-id>: {...}, ...}}